School survey shows ‘critical gaps’ for in-person learning

 For the White House, the results of the national survey released Wednesday mark the starting line for President Joe Biden’s pledge to have most K-8 schools open full time in his first 100 days in office.
 But they also show that he never had far to go to meet that goal.

 Among schools that enroll fourth graders, 47% offered full-time classroom learning in February, while for schools that teach eighth-graders, the figure was 46%.
-The results suggested, however, that at least some students weren’t opting in.
+The results suggested that at least some students weren’t opting in.

-In total, about 76% of elementary and middle schools were open for in-person or hybrid learning, while 24% offered remote learning only, according to the survey.
+In total, about 76% of elementary and middle schools were open for in-person or hybrid learning, according to the survey, while 24% offered remote learning only.
 The percentage of students spending at least some time in the classroom has probably increased since February, when coronavirus rates were just coming down from a national surge.

 Education Secretary Miguel Cardona said the findings, while encouraging, also showed “critical gaps” for in-person learning, especially for students of color.

+“While schools continue to show us what’s possible as they work to open their doors and meet students’ needs, we know that we still have a lot of ground to go,” Cardona said.
+“We owe it to our students — especially students in underserved communities and students with disabilities — to get all our schools opened safely and to meet the social, emotional, mental health and academic needs of all students.”

-The Education Department released the survey data the same day it announced it was distributing $81 billion in school assistance from the $1.9 trillion virus relief bill.
-In an interview, Cardona said the money will allow schools to start hiring additional social workers and counselors and ensure ventilation systems are safe.
+Before Wednesday’s school reopening summit, the administration announced it was releasing $81 billion in education assistance from the $1.9 trillion virus relief bill.

-“It gives districts the ability to start planning long term,” Cardona said.
-“This is not about turning the lights on only — it’s about ensuring that you can create systems that are ready to meet the needs of students, socially and emotionally.”

-Still, Cardona cautioned that the return to normalcy will take time.
-He said schools must practice social distancing and take other measures to prevent the virus from spreading.
-He offered no timeline for a full reopening of high schools, saying he is “fully focused” on students in pre-K-8.

-The department’s survey results establish a baseline data set that the administration plans to update each month to show how many U.S. schools are teaching in-person, online or through a combination.
+The survey findings establish a baseline data set that the administration plans to update each month to show how many U.S. schools are teaching in-person, online or through a combination.
 The government did not previously collect such information.

 The findings are based on a survey of 3,500 public schools whose student bodies include fourth graders, along with 3,500 schools that serve eighth graders.
-The survey collected data on schools’ teaching methods as of February, along with a range of other questions about teaching in January.
+Forty-four states agreed to participate; six states declined.
+The survey asked schools about their teaching methods as of February but gathered other data as of January.

-The survey casts new light on a period of bitter debate in the school reopening process.
-In January, officials in California, Chicago and other places were in stalemates with teachers over reopening plans.
+The survey casts new light on a period of particularly bitter debate in the school reopening process.
+In January, officials in California, Chicago and other places were in stalemates with teachers over reopening plans,.
 Vaccinations were often a sticking point.

 Since January, the push to reopen has gained steam in many areas.
 The Centers for Disease Control and Prevention issued a road map to reopening in February.
 This month, the CDC relaxed guidelines around social distancing in schools.
 Under pressure from Biden, dozens of states are now focusing on giving COVID-19 vaccines to teachers and other school staff.